SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-how-to.rst

 The export buttons allow you to produce CSV files containing either the extrapolated Q-space data, or the transformed data.

-The structure of the transformed data file is shown below.
+The structure of the transformed data file is shown below (note that as this is a 4 column .csv file, SasView will interpret this as a :math:`I(q)` vs :math:`q` curve if you try to load it from the main SasView window).

  .. figure:: tutorial_export_data.png
     :align: center